pablosalvador10/pablosalvador10/README.md

 ### 👨‍💻 **About Me:**
 I work at Microsoft in the Global Black Belt AI team as a Principal AI & Application Development Architect.
-I combine ai, machine learning, data, and software engineering to build agentic GenAI systems that Fortune 500 teams actually use.
+I combine AI, Machine Learning, Data, and software engineering to build agentic GenAI systems that Fortune 500 teams actually use.
 I turn white-paper theory into production-ready AI—elbows-deep in Generative AI, multi-agent orchestration, and LLMOps.
 Most days, I’m writing code, shaping strategy, and mentoring the next wave of builders.

 <details>
   <summary><h4>🔍 What I’m currently working on</h4></summary>